 USB and FireWire

-All recent computers are equipped with either USB and/or FireWire connectors, and these are now the most common means of connecting MIDI devices to computers (using appropriate format adapters).
+All recent computers are equipped with USB and possibly FireWire connectors, and these are now the most common means of connecting MIDI devices to computers (using appropriate adapters).
 Adapters can be as simple as a short cable with USB or FireWire connectors on one end and MIDI DIN a 19 inch rack mountable processor with dozens of MIDI and Audio In and Out ports.
 The best part is that USB and FireWire are